martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 **todo** comments should follow the format:

-	//#todo [perforce username]: Your comment goes here
+	//#todo [source control username]: Your comment goes here
 	//#todo martin: Fix this line

 ## Enforcement

 No one should enforce the code standard and have the power to block development because of minor incursions.
-Everyone should understand that following the code standard will make the code more readable, understandablea and maintainable.
-Others will benefit from it equally as much as as you in 2 weeks time.
+Everyone should understand that following the code standard will make the code more readable, understandable and maintainable.
+Others will benefit from it equally as much as yourself in 2 weeks time.

 ## References